Thomas Sankara: Early life

 He entered the military academy of Kadiogo in Ouagadougou with the academy's first intake of 1966 at the age of 17.
 While there he witnessed the first military coup d'état in Upper Volta, led by Lieutenant-Colonel Sangoulé Lamizana (3 January 1966).
 The trainee officers were taught by civilian professors in the social sciences.
 Adama Touré, who taught history and geography, was the academic director at the time and known for having progressive ideas, although he did not publicly share them.

 He invited a few of his brightest and more political students, among them Sankara, to join informal discussions outside the classroom about imperialism, neocolonialism, socialism and communism, the Soviet and Chinese revolutions, the liberation movements in Africa, and similar topics.
 This was the first time Sankara was systematically exposed to a revolutionary perspective on Upper Volta and the world.
 Aside from his academic and extracurricular political activities, Sankara also pursued his passion for music, playing the guitar in a band called Tout-à-Coup Jazz.

 In 1970, 20-year-old Sankara went for further military studies at the military academy of Antsirabe in Madagascar, from which he graduated as a junior officer in 1973.
 At the Antsirabe academy, the range of instruction went beyond standard military subjects, which allowed Sankara to study agriculture, including how to raise crop yields and better the lives of farmers.
 He took up these issues in his own administration and country.
 During that period, he read profusely on history and military strategy, thus acquiring the concepts and analytical tools that he would later use in his reinterpretation of Burkinabe political history.
 He was also influenced by French leftist professors in Madagascar.
 Their intellectual influence on him was later superseded by that of Samir Amin, whose concepts of auto-centered development and delinking from the global capitalist economy influenced him deeply (they were personal friends as well).
-Thomas Sankara's own speeches and works show also that his analytical strengths went beyond merely applying Cuban solutions, or Amin's ideas.
-Beyond Marxism, he drew also from religious sources (both the Bible and the Quran were among his favourite readings).
+Thomas Sankara's own speeches and works also show that his analytical strengths went beyond merely applying Cuban solutions or Amin's ideas.
+Beyond Marxism, he also drew from religious sources (both the Bible and the Quran were among his favourite readings).
 His focus on the peasantry, developed independently from both Amin and Mao Zedong, was especially important and influenced many in Burkina Faso and also later in other African countries.